 Menopause at Work

 This overview aims to help our organisation to understand the topic in greater depth by providing current thought in leadership and research.
-By highlighting the personal impact the menopause has on women and those who identify as women in the workplace and providing the right support, we can avoid losing essential female staff through resignation or performance issues.
+By highlighting the personal impact the menopause has on staff and students in the workplace and providing the right support, we can avoid losing essential staff through resignation or performance issues.

-Even though every woman (including non-binary colleagues, and other gender identities who may experience menopausal symptoms) will experience the menopause, the majority during their working career and 25% with severe or life changing symptoms, the impact of menopause on an organisation and often on an individual’s wellbeing and career is a topic that remains taboo and shrouded in silence.
+Even though many women, and some male, intersex and non-binary colleagues will experience the menopause, the majority during their working career and 25% with severe or life changing symptoms, the impact of menopause on an organisation and often on an individual’s wellbeing and career is a topic that remains taboo and shrouded in silence.

 Currently women over the age of 50 are the fastest growing segment of the UK workforce and as 51 is the average age to go through the menopause (British Menopause Society) this equates to 1 in 8 women in work being of menopausal age, rising to an estimated 1 in 6 by 2022, 80% of whom will have symptoms.

 Menopause can affect many things including mood, sleep, concentration and confidence.
 When these symptoms are misunderstood, they can be perceived as performance and attendance issues, leading to negative consequences such as staff or students who are experiencing symptoms avoiding or being overlooked for promotion, being put on performance plans and even leaving their jobs.